The Pirate & I (A Novella)

 Amnesia!
 It was the only possible explanation that he had never written to his family, and never come home to the shop where he was desperately needed, the shop that was his life.
 He must have been in a horrible accident and bumped his head and now had no idea who he really was, and so he had turned to a wretched life of crime.

 But probably not.

 Of course not.

 Amnesia was a silly widgeon’s justification for the months of grief she had silently endured when he disappeared.
 And she was definitely not a widgeon.
 She was on her way to becoming a world-renowned perfumer.
 In Paris.

 The simplest explanation now was that he had probably gone off on an unannounced holiday, discovered he preferred that to working day and night so that his brother and father could dress in expensive coats with gold watch fobs, and had forgotten about all of them back on Gracechurch Street who were waiting for his return.
 And missing him.

 Now he was running around Edinburgh’s dark streets and being chased by the police.

 “Charlie,” she whispered again and lifted her fingers to touch the lips he had kissed without knowing whose lips they were.

 How many times had she dreamed of him kissing her?
-How many times had she stood in the window of her flat that overlooked busy Gracechurch Street, watching the door of Brittle and Sons, Printers, for his departure at the end of each day, and whispered his name when finally at whatever outrageously late hour he completed his work he came through the door, locked it behind him, and walked down the street on the way to his family’s house in a much finer neighborhood?
+How many times had she stood in the window of her flat that overlooked busy Gracechurch Street, watching the door of Brittle and Sons, Printers, for his departure at the end of each day, and whispered his name when finally at whatever outrageously late hour he completed his work he came through the door, locked it behind him, and walked down the street on the way to his family’s house?
 How many times had she sighed his name, making fog against the windowpane and wishing that once he would look at her and see her, really see her, and realize that she adored him?

 Too many.
 Far, far too many.